After a week at Easter Camp, Taïga and her class get back to Vulturu just in time for the annual Spring Fest.

 Taïga is getting bored by the discussion that she only understands bits and pieces of, but when Toma gives the game a try she decides to stay and watch.
 He pitches the first horseshoe, but misses.

 ‘Shhh… I’m sure he can do this,’ Adriana says, crossing her arms and looking pointedly at Toma.
 She has accepted to go to the ball with him even though he’s a year younger than her and he mustn’t let her down in front of her classmates.

 Toma doesn’t answer, just pitches and the horseshoe sails through the air, hitting the iron stake with a loud clink and bouncing off.

 Taïga has been watching, feeling sorry for him.
-She thinks she’ll better help him a little before he loses his face in front of his friends…
+She thinks she’ll better help him a little before he loses his face in front of his classmates…

 The ring of metal hitting metal resonates and the horseshoe lays perfectly still in a cloud of dust.

 ‘YAY!
 Did you see that!?!’
 Toma punches the air with his fist.

 ‘Wow, Toma!
 A perfect ringer.’

 ‘You’re the best!’
 Proud of her boyfriend, Adriana throws herself around his neck and kisses his cheek.

 Taïga tries her best to look innocent but nobody is paying her any attention.